 Travelling ahead in time, in January 2002, on the banks of River Indus at Leh, Lt.
 General Arjun Ray, PVSM, VSM (Retd.), a visionary par excellence, drafted the vision of a boarding school; a vision as encompassing and nurturing as River Indus itself.
-And with his foresight and conviction of thought (based on the universalism of human values), the Indus International School, Hyderabad was established on the 14th of July, 2003.
-And currently, it is counted among the top boarding schools in India.
+And with his foresight and conviction of thought (based on the universalism of human values), the Indus International School, Hyderabad was established in September 2008.
+And currently, it is counted among the top boarding cum day schools in India.

 The Indus International School Hyderabad began its first academic year in 2008, with 135 students.
 Based on a conscious decision to ensure quality learning, the School graduated from Grade 9 to Grade 12 in just three years.
 Today, we have 370 students from 10 different countries of whom 50% reside on campus.

 To create global citizens and leaders from tomorrow through the traditional values of love, empathy, discipline and respect - 21st-century citizens who think globally and act locally